Tibet, Nepal & Bhutan

 I have special dietary requirements, can you accommodate them?

-Meals provided during your tour are based on local cuisine and menus.
-We can generally assist guests in communicating special meal requests to airlines, hotels, and restaurants but please be aware that they are not guaranteed.
-Please let us know at the time of booking your trip.
-We will notify our tour guides of any food allergies, but please note meal alternatives are subject to confirmation as they are based on the availability of the providing restaurant.
-For those with strict dietary needs, we recommend bringing pre-packaged food alternatives for your trip.
+Meals during your tour will feature local cuisine and menus, offering you an authentic taste of the destination.
+While we’re happy to assist in communicating special meal requests to airlines, hotels, and restaurants, please note that these requests are not guaranteed.
+If you have any dietary preferences or allergies, please notify us at the time of booking so that we can inform our tour guides accordingly.
+However, meal alternatives depend on the restaurant’s availability and are subject to confirmation.
+For those with strict dietary needs, we recommend bringing pre-packaged food options to ensure a comfortable dining experience throughout your trip.

 My outbound flight has been cancelled by the airline; what do I do now?